-- 1. An elected official of a political subdivision, except an official subject to recall under section 10 of article III of the Constitution of North Dakota, is subject to recall by petition of electors equal in number to twenty-five percent of the voters who voted in the most recent election that the official sought to be recalled was on the ballot, not including other recall elections.
-An official who was appointed to fill a vacancy is subject to recall by petition of electors equal in number to twenty-five percent of the voters who voted in the most recent election that the official sought to be recalled was on the ballot, not electors equal in number to twenty-five percent of the voters who voted in the most recent election that the office of the official sought to be recalled was on the ballot, not including other recall elections.
+- 1. An elected official of a political subdivision, except a township officer or an official subject to recall under section 10 of article III of the Constitution of North Dakota, is subject to recall by petition of electors equal in number to twenty-five percent of the voters who voted in the most recent election that the official sought to be recalled was on the ballot, not including other recall elections.
+An official who was appointed to fill a vacancy is subject to recall by petition of electors equal in number to twenty-five percent of the voters who voted in the most recent election that the office of the official sought to be recalled was on the ballot, not including other recall elections.
 The provisions of section 16.1-01-09.1, as they relate to signing and circulating recall petitions, apply to petitions under this section. - 2.
 A recall petition must include a stated reason for the recall and be approved as to form before circulation by the secretary of state.
 The secretary of state shall complete the review of the form of a recall petition in not less than five, nor more than seven, business days, excluding Saturdays.
 To be effective, a recall petition must be submitted to the appropriate filing officer within ninety days after the date the recall petition is approved for circulation by the secretary of state. - 3.
 Once circulated, the recall petition must be filed with the filing officer with whom a petition for nomination to the office in question is filed unless that filing officer is the individual subject to recall, in which case the petition must be filed with the secretary of state.
 The filing officer with whom the petition is filed shall pass on the sufficiency of a petition pursuant to section 16.1-01-09.1.
 Except as otherwise provided in this section, the filing officer shall call a special election to be held not sooner than ninety-five days nor later than one hundred-five days following the date the filing officer certifies the petition valid and sufficient.
 No special election may be called if that date would be within ninety-five days of the next scheduled election.
-An elector's name may not be removed from a recall petition that has been submitted to and received by the appropriate filing officer.

-4. The name of the official to be recalled must be placed on the ballot unless the official resigns within ten days after the filing officer certifies the petition is valid and sufficient.
+An elector's name may not be removed from a recall petition that has been submitted to and received by the appropriate filing officer. - 4.
+The name of the official to be recalled must be placed on the ballot unless the official resigns within ten days after the filing officer certifies the petition is valid and sufficient.
 Other candidates for the office may be nominated in a manner provided by law and shall file nominating papers with the appropriate filing officer by the sixty-fourth day before the scheduled recall election.
 If the official resigns, the appropriate political subdivision governing body may call a special election or appoint an individual to complete the unexpired term of the office.
 When the election results have been officially declared, the candidate receiving the highest number of votes is elected for the remainder of the term.
 No official is subject to recall twice during the term for which the official was elected.
 An official whose office is on the ballot at a regularly scheduled election occurring within one year is not subject to recall if the recall special election would occur within one year of the next regularly scheduled election in which the official could be reelected.